 We live in the information age.
 There is so much available to us at our fingertips.

 You can do as much research before you book as you want, which should greatly increase your chance of making a good decision when you finally choose to book.
-This may be fine for most people, but it also makes us a little sad when we reminisce about the days gone by, when travel represented the great unknown.
+This may be fine for most people, but it also makes us a little sad when we reminisce about the days gone by when travel represented the great unknown.

-We actually traveled so we could learn all these things that are available to us online.
+We actually travelled so we could learn all these things that are available to us online.
 It leaves us wondering, has the experience of travel changed for the better or for worse?
 Is it still as appealing as it was in the past?
 Or, is it better because “forearmed” is “forewarned”?